 What’s New Compared With YNAB 4

-YNAB’s last version was YNAB 4 which was a simple desktop-based application.
-With the new edition YNAB has been rebuilt from the ground up.
+YNAB’s last version was YNAB 4, which was a simple desktop-based application.
+With the new edition, YNAB has been rebuilt from the ground up.
 It’s now an online application that can sync with your desktop application.
-You no longer need to manually enter your transactions and makes the service more on par with Mint and Personal Capital.
+You no longer need to manually enter your transactions, and it makes the service more on par with Mint and Personal Capital.

 Some of the “Rules” have changed.
 Gone is “Save for a Rainy Day” as Rule #2.
 It’s been replaced by “Embrace Your True Expenses” as described above.
 The thought was to go broader than just saving for certain expenses and to focus instead on going beyond your regular monthly expenses.

 Rule #4 used to be “Live on Last Month’s Income,” a rule designed to keep you at least one month ahead in the budget process.
 Officially, there’s no longer a Rule #4, but its focus is now included in “Age Your Money and Extend,” which goes beyond getting ahead of the budget process, to investing your money.
 The basic concept is to expand the time between receiving income and spending money, to enable you to get ahead of your expenses.

 Some other features in the New YNAB include: